kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-2.md

 The only problem I have is support for Styled Components.
 It’s an [open issue on Treesitter](https://github.com/nvim-treesitter/nvim-treesitter/issues/1111) and the [official plugin](https://github.com/styled-components/vim-styled-components) is unmaintained and doesn’t support new syntax as transitional properties which creates ugly linting problems for me.
 I hope this problem can be resolved soon.

-As a Front-end Web Developer, I love to see my color values in color.
+As a Front-end Web Developer, I love to see my color values visualized.
 The plugin [colorizer.lua](https://github.com/norcalli/nvim-colorizer.lua) does this fast and pretty.

 ![Colorizer](/assets/images/posts/work-environment-colorizer.jpg)